Sugar: Production

+Sugar

+In 2022–2023 world production of sugar was 186 million tonnes, and in 2023–2024 an estimated 194 million tonnes — a surplus of 5 million tonnes, according to Ragus.

 Sugarcane

+Sugar cane accounted for around 21% of the global crop production over the 2000–2021 period.
+The Americas was the leading region in the production of sugar cane (52% of the world total).

-Global production of sugarcane in 2020 was 1.9 billion tonnes, with Brazil producing 40% of the world total and India 20% (table).
+Global production of sugarcane in 2022 was 1.9 billion tonnes, with Brazil producing 38% of the world total and India 23% (table).

-Sugarcane refers to any of several species, or their hybrids, of giant grasses in the genus Saccharum in the family Poaceae.
+Sugarcane is any of several species, or their hybrids, of giant grasses in the genus Saccharum in the family Poaceae.
 They have been cultivated in tropical climates in the Indian subcontinent and Southeast Asia over centuries for the sucrose found in their stems.
-A great expansion in sugarcane production took place in the 18th century with the establishment of slave plantations in the Americas.
-The use of slavery for the labor-intensive process resulted in sugar production, enabling prices cheap enough for most people to buy.
-Mechanization reduced some labor needs, but in the 21st century, cultivation and production relied on low-wage laborers.

 Sugar cane requires a frost-free climate with sufficient rainfall during the growing season to make full use of the plant's substantial growth potential.
 The crop is harvested mechanically or by hand, chopped into lengths and conveyed rapidly to the processing plant (commonly known as a sugar mill) where it is either milled and the juice extracted with water or extracted by diffusion.
 The juice is clarified with lime and heated to destroy enzymes.
 The resulting thin syrup is concentrated in a series of evaporators, after which further water is removed.
 The resulting supersaturated solution is seeded with sugar crystals, facilitating crystal formation and drying.
 Molasses is a by-product of the process and the fiber from the stems, known as bagasse, is burned to provide energy for the sugar extraction process.
 The crystals of raw sugar have a sticky brown coating and either can be used as they are, can be bleached by sulfur dioxide, or can be treated in a carbonatation process to produce a whiter product.
 About 2500 L of irrigation water is needed for every 1 kg of sugar produced.